mierdev/codemon/SEVEN_ROUND_FINAL_ANALYSIS.md

-# Final Balance Report - Six Rounds of Iterative Balancing
+# Seven Round Balance Analysis - Final State

 ## Executive Summary

-After six rounds of iterative balancing, we have achieved significantly better balance compared to the original state.
-The latest round shows that we've successfully addressed many of the initial imbalances, though some new challenges have emerged that require final adjustments.
+After seven rounds of iterative balancing, we have achieved significantly better balance compared to the original state.
+The latest round shows that we've successfully addressed many of the initial imbalances, though some new challenges have emerged that demonstrate the complexity of game balancing.

 ## Round-by-Round Progression